The dark side of Swimming with Manta Rays in Kona

 How can we do our best to protect what is most precious to us?

-The Big Island of Hawaii is home to one of the most spectacular spectacles known to man.
-Every night after sunset dozens of massive flying doormats also known as manta rays look for food.
+The Big Island of Hawaii is home to one of the most spectacular underwater shows known to man.
+Every night after sunset dozens of massive underwater flying aliens also known as manta rays look for food.
 They are filter feeders in search of small plankton critters.
 Humans discovered this predilection for little plankon critters 20 years ago and ever since then the manta ray night snorkel was born.
 The plankton likes to come to the light.
 During the day they hide inside the reef and the deeper parts of the ocean.
 But at night it has a predilection for the light.
-The Sheraton Keahou hotel has had a light in the ocean for as long as people can remember.
+The Outrigger (used to be the Sheraton) Keahou hotel has had a light in the ocean for as long as people can remember.
 This powerful underwater light attracts the phytoplankton which is made up of small little crustaceans like shrimp that eat even smaller animals.
 The manta rays are able to scoop up these little critters with their large mouths designed to scoop up vast amounts of water and filter out the phytoplankton.

 A manta ray does what mantas do best, put on a great show!

-When I first went diving with the mantas in 2008 it was a very different experience.
+When I first went swimming with manta rays in Kona in 2008 it was a very different experience.
 At the manta site one boat would occasionally linger for an our while it’s guests lay floating in the water.
 A small group of snorkelers would get the show of their lifetime and then head back to shore.
 Some nights it was only me and the other divers in my group.
 Fast forward to 2019 and the manta ray industry has grown exponentially.
 There are now upwards of 50 companies participating in the manta ray snorkel.
 The awareness of the activity has exploded with books, travel agencies, magazines, news outlets and more sharing the experience with the world.
 On some nights there can be over 30-40 boat operators at a single manta snorkel site.

 With the introduction of new operators new problems have arose.
 Crowding, misbehavior, safety issues and the worst, injured mantas.
 There have been numerous reported sightings of injured mantas.
 They have pieces missing or propeller marks scored along their body.
 It’s sad to behold.
 The industry came up with standards to abide by in 2014 and the Manta Ray Green List was formed.
 Since then Kona Snorkel Trips and our sister company Kona Honu Divers have abided by these standards designed to deliver the best experience for people while giving the manta rays a chance to do their show in a safe setting.